 - For highly stained or dirty tile grout, allow the cleaner to sit for 10-20 minutes before scrubbing.

 - Allow the grout to airdry or put a fan on it to help it dry faster after cleaning.
-For best results, avoid stepping on the grout until completely dry.
+For best results, avoid stepping on the grout until it’s completely dry.

 The ingredients in the homemade tile cleaner can help to whiten your grout naturally.
 If your grout needs a little extra whitening, you can use plain lemon essential oil.

-- Dishwasher soap pods
+- DIY dishwasher soap pods

-- Reusable cleaning wipes
+- Homemade reusable cleaning wipes

-- Leather sofa cleaner
+- Homemade leather sofa cleaner

-- Beeswax furniture polish
+- DIY beeswax furniture polish

-- Cleaning mildewy smelling washer
+- Cleaning a mildewy-smelling washer

 Homemade Grout Cleaner